-- 1. Log in to the JSS with a web browser. - 2.
-In the top-right corner of the page, click Settings 🗱 . - Click Computer Management.
-On a smartphone, this option is in the pop-up menu. - 4.
-In the "Computer Management-Server Infrastructure" section, click JDS 勴 . - 5.
+- 1. Log in to the JSS with a web browser.

+- 2. In the top-right corner of the page, click Settings 🐼 .

+- 3. Click Computer Management.

+- 4. In the "Computer Management-Server Infrastructure" section, click JDS Instances 📠 . - 5.
 Click the JDS instance you want to configure. - 6.
 Click Edit. - 7.
 Use the General pane to configure basic settings for the JDS instance. - 8.
 Click the Distribution Point tab and configure distribution settings. - 9.
 Click Save.